praisahtbrt/CSU-IMU-2023/README.md

 # CSU-IMU-2023
  Basic and advanced courses on Machine learning and Data Assimilation

  Here you will find all the material for 2 courses that will be held at Caraga State Universit in October 2023.
-The IMU provided partial funding.
+Partial funding was provied by the [IMU](https://www.mathunion.org/cdc/lecturing/volunteer-lecturer-program)'s volunteer lecturer program.

  ## [Basic Course](01basic-course) (30h)